Paddlepop25/trent-project-2-dengue/README.md

 In the large devices' view, I placed the boxes containing important information towards the center of the screen to have the users' eyes level to follow the website smoothly downwards.
 This was contrasted with a full width map for creating a subtle interesting visual appeal to the users.

 I also added a secret 'easter egg' in the form of a small mosquito icon in the footer.
 When the user hovers over it, it shakes and it makes one feel like slapping it dead.
 Well, it also points users to the Ministry of Health wesbite.
 If one didn't manage to spot this, it is okay as the same link is provided in the 'For More Information' section.
-I deliberately left out the shadow upon hover as when it shakes, it looks just like an Andes mosquito with the stripped black and white legs.
+I deliberately left out the shadow upon hover as when the mosquito shakes, it looks just like an Andes mosquito with the stripped black and white legs.

 ## UI